The Right Fit.

 All that changed when a friend recommended Orlando Health.
 I called the Cancer Center and spoke to Roxanne, a patient advocate.
 Roxanne became like an angel to me.
 She met me in the lobby for every appointment; she held my hand and took me everywhere I needed to go.

-I came under the care of Dr. Said Baidas, a hematologist/medical oncologist with Orlando Health UF Health Cancer Center.
+I came under the care of Dr. Said Baidas, a hematologist/medical oncologist with Orlando Health Cancer Institute.
 At my first appointment with Dr. Baidas, he told me that a team of doctors would work together to come up with a plan just for me — to take care of me.
 And that’s the moment I knew I was at the right place; I had found the right fit.

 Dr. Baidas and his staff are a compassionate, kind and caring group of professionals.
 I never felt rushed out of an appointment, and to this day, Dr. Baidas always makes me feel like I’m the only patient he has to see that day.